toggled-apps/react-native-product-carousel/README.md

-# React Native Dot Intro
+# React Native Product Carousel

-This react native module is intended to provide a beautifully animated product carousel to present different picture of your product plus an expandable description.
+This react native module is intended to provide a beautifully animated product picture carousel with a swipeable description.

 <!-- ![Alt Text](./assets/react-native-dot-intro.gif) -->